Pé de garrafa

-Pé de garrafa or pé-de-garrafa (literally "bottle foot") is a legendary creature from Brazilian folklore, so-called because it has a rounded foot or feet like the bottom of a bottle, and which leaves strange round footprints.
+Pé de garrafa or pé-de-garrafa (literally "bottle foot") is a legendary creature from Brazilian folklore, so-called because it has a rounded foot or feet like the bottom of a bottle, which leaves strange round footprints.

 Legend

-The Pé de garrafa is said to leave a trail of deep, round foot tracks, having solid and rounded stumps for feet, like the bottom of a bottle, hence its name.
+The Pé de garrafa is said to leave a trail of deep, round foot tracks as it has solid and rounded stumps for feet, like the bottom of a bottle, hence its name.
 (Note: Ambrósio (1934)[1912] apud Cascudo.)
-It is said to be forest-dwelling, and quite tall.
+It is said to be forest-dwelling and quite tall.

 (1912) wrote that it was "so tall its head touched the leaves of the tallest trees, with only one eye and one foot, an enormous, round foot, which is why he was called a bottle foot".

 The creature issues shrill calls in the forest, which can confuse hunters into believing it is a lost companion.
-But using the call as a guide will further confuse the pursuer, as the sound bounces off and amplifies, and can cause delirium and madness.
+But using the call as a guide will further confuse the pursuer, as the sound bounces off and amplifies and can cause delirium and madness.
 The hunters then have a difficult time trying to get back on path.

 The creature is blamed for witchcraft.
 But information is lacking whether it poses more direct threat to humans as a man-eater, or whether it even hunts living things for food.

 Localization

 The Pé de garrafa was first described by Alfredo do Vale Cabral (1884), who characterized it as a local legend of the state of Piauí.
 (Note: Vale Cabral (1884) apud Cascudo's dictionary (1962) and Geografica (2002) [1948]) (Note: B. Magalhães names four beings of importance from Piauí, the others being the barba ruiva ("red beard"), cabeça de cuia ("gourd head") and carneiro de ouro ("golden sheep").)

-It is also known as the monster who leaves huge footprints in the sandy and clayey soil of Massapê in the state of Ceará, also in northeastern Brazil.
+It is also known as the monster who leaves huge footprints in the sandy and clayey soil of Massapê, Ceará, also in northeastern Brazil.

-Zoologist Alípio de Miranda Ribeiro had attempted a search for in Jacobina, state of Mato Grosso in the Central-West.
-According to his informant, (Note: Identified as Sebastião Alves Correia, administrator of the farm.) it is a one-legged hairy creature, with a hoof like the bottom of a bottle, and the foot tracks can confuse and make any poaieiro (backwoodsman, farmhand who works in the jungle) who is not the most capable lose his way.
+Zoologist Alípio de Miranda Ribeiro had attempted a search for it in Jacobina, Mato Grosso in the Central-West.
+According to his informant, (Note: Identified as Sebastião Alves Correia, administrator of the farm.) it is a one-legged hairy creature with a hoof like the bottom of a bottle, and the foot tracks can confuse and make any poaieiro (backwoodsman, farmhand who works in the jungle) who is not the most capable lose his way.